 I live in a very dry mountain climate, where it is dry all year round.
 I’m also prone to very dry skin, and it’s been a struggle to find something that will work for me.
 Natural oil moisturizers are what I have found to do the trick, and one of my favorites is this DIY Olive Oil & Brown Sugar Scrub … which I would love to share with you!

-Without proper care, dry skin can become tired, itchy, feeling tight and chapped and red, which promotes other skin conditions like acne and eczema.
-With proper care from natural moisturizers for dry skin, you can keep your skin looking soft, pampered, moisturized and youthful all year around – and one of the best ways to do that is to moisturize it from within!
+Without proper care, dry skin can become tired, itchy, tight, chapped, or red, which promotes other skin conditions like acne and eczema.
+With proper care from natural moisturizers for dry skin, you can keep your skin looking soft, pampered, moisturized, and youthful all year around – and one of the best ways to do that is to moisturize it from within!

-You want to be certain that your milk and beef comes from cattle that are 100% grass–fed cows that will benefit your health, and not only your skin.
+You want to be certain that your milk and beef come from cattle that are 100% grass–fed so they benefit your health, and not only your skin.
 Did you know that anchovies and sardines are packed with healthy fats, vitamins, and minerals?
 Coconut oil, olive oil, and even cod liver oil can be taken each week for super skin results.

-And of course it goes without saying that consuming plenty of fruit and vegetables moisturizes your skin naturally because they contain plenty of vitamin A, C, and E, along with selenium and zinc.
-The salts in the fruits and veggies will retain more water for your skin to stay hydrated, and the antioxidants will help to fight free-radical damage and aging.
+And of course, it goes without saying that consuming plenty of fruits and vegetables moisturizes your skin naturally because they contain plenty of vitamins A, C, and E, along with selenium and zinc.
+The salts in the fruits and veggies will retain more water for your skin to stay hydrated, and the antioxidants will help fight free-radical damage and aging.
 Base your diet on plenty of veggies, with less fruit, and preferably all organic!

-Remember too, to keep your heaters down in colder weather (which is of course also better for the environment), keeping the temperatures lower while trying instead to layer your clothing.
-Covering any exposed skin with hats and scarfs etc. particularly in cold weather, will protect you from the elements that so easily sap away at the precious moisture of your skin.
+Remember, too, to keep your heaters down in colder weather (which is of course also better for the environment), keeping the temperatures lower while layering your clothing instead.
+Covering any exposed skin with hats and scarves, particularly in cold weather, will protect you from the elements that easily sap moisture from your skin.

-Don’t over-exfoliate your skin if you want to retain natural moisture for your skin – once a week is sufficient.
-When you moisturize afterward, avoid products containing alcohol which can dry out the skin even more.
-Avoid astringents and peels as these can be very harsh for dry skin too.
+Don’t over-exfoliate your skin if you want to retain natural moisture – once a week is sufficient.
+When you moisturize afterward, avoid products containing alcohol, which can dry out the skin even more.
+Avoid astringents and peels, as these can be very harsh for dry skin too.
 Instead, use hydrating masks.
-A natural and highly effective one which adds plenty of natural moisturizer to your skin is one containing milk, yogurt, egg yolk coconut oil or olive oil and avocado which you leave, all mixed up, on your face for a few minutes before rinsing.
+A natural and highly effective one, which adds plenty of natural moisture to your skin, contains milk, yogurt, egg yolk, coconut oil or olive oil, and avocado.
+You leave it on your face for a few minutes before rinsing.
 When I do this, I follow it up with a floral toner.

 DIY Olive Oil and Brown Sugar Facial Scrub Recipe